 Obviously, you get a Bachelors or Masters degree with them - a very respected qualification!

-You avoid the debt and fees that come with uni.
+You avoid the debt and fees that come with university.
 The average amount of uni debt after graduation totals up to £50k… ouch.

 You’re studying whilst working too, building up your work experience.